Make Your Voice Heard

 - Written comments can be sent to:

 Hi my name is ______.
-I am calling in support of increasing state funding for natural resources in Virginia to 2% of the budget, as Governor Northam pledged to do.
+I am calling in support of increasing state funding for natural resources in Virginia.
+I'd like to offer my thanks to Governor Northam for honoring his pledge and prioritizing the environment in his budget.